The devastating true story of Elephant Man, Joseph Merrick

 His body was riddled with tumours and his leg had worsened to a stage where he could only walk with a cane.
 The only time Merrick went outside, he'd cover himself with a cape and hood, in a desperate attempt to avoid people staring at him.

-One thing Treves took away from his meeting with Merrick was the fact that the young man was a person to be admired; a survivor.
+One thing Treves took away from his meeting with Merrick was the fact that the young man was a person to be admired, a survivor.

 Treves stayed in touch with Merrick, even after the freak show closed in London and moved to Belgium.
 But life in Belgium was even worse than London.
-Merrick's new manager abandoned him, and he was robbed and left homeless in a country where he knew nobody.
+Merrick's new manager abandoned him and he was robbed and left homeless in a country where he knew nobody.

-He managed to get himself back to England where he went to see the one person he felt truly cared about him; Dr Treves.
+He managed to get himself back to England where he went to see the one person he felt truly cared about him, Dr Treves.

-By the age of 24, Merrick's health had deteriorated, and Treves made sure he was able to live at the hospital.
+By the age of 24, Merrick's health had deteriorated and Treves made sure he was able to live at the hospital.
 He also set up a fund for people to donate to the special medical care he required.
 During the four years he spent at London Hospital, Merrick was visited by several famous people from the theatre, people keen to show their support for the man so many had used for entertainment.
 By then, public opinion had turned against freak shows which were seen as unnecessary and cruel.

 Merrick died in his hospital bed on April 11, 1890.
 It's believed he'd tried to sleep lying down on his bed, which caused his head to fall at an angle that dislocated his neck.
 The official cause of death was recorded as asphyxia.